-Members of the Hearing Board may direct questions, through the Chair, to each speaker as the information is being heard.
-The applicant/permit holder (and/or agent) can make any comments or questions on the staff report.
+Members of the Hearing Board may direct questions to each speaker as the information is being heard.
+The applicant and /or agent can make any comments or questions on the staff report.

 Pursuant to the Statutory Powers Procedure Act, the Board can limit questioning where it is satisfied that there has been full and fair disclosure of the facts presented.
-Note that the courts have been particularly sensitive to the issue of limiting questions and there is a tendency to allow limiting of questions only where it has clearly gone beyond reasonable or proper bounds.
+Please note that the courts have been particularly sensitive to the issue of limiting questions and there is a tendency to allow limiting of questions only where it has clearly gone beyond reasonable or proper bounds.